hackclub/hackclub/playbook/workshops/remote_control/README.md

 3. [Call a phone when a button is clicked] (#call-a-phone-when-a-button-is-clicked)

 If you're more advanced, feel free to skip this section and go to the next.
-Do make sure that you create a JS Bin account first though.
+Do make sure that you create a JS Bin account first though (you can sign in with GitHub).

 ### Part II

 This section is less guided.
 It showcases snippets of various APIs and how to use them.

-With you partner, look around to see what snippets you think are cool.
+With your partner, look around to see what snippets you think are cool.
 Pick and choose some of them to build a mini project!

 We can break the tools into two categories: